 On 17 July 2021, the PBE-1 interfield well commenced in the PB field.
-The well is targeting a structure to the east of the existing PB field which could be a standalone discovery or part of a larger PB field.
+The well did not encounter any hydrocarbons and was plugged and abandoned in early September.

-During the year, Cue announced the settlement of a dispute with joint venture partners relating the PB-1 and PB-2 wells.
+During the year, Cue announced the settlement of a dispute with joint venture partners relating to the PB-1 and PB-2 wells.